wcm-io/io.wcm.handler.media/src/site/markdown/usage.md

 ```

 #### Using density descriptors
 By default `srcset` attribute is generated using width descriptors, e.g. `800w`.
-This fits well when you want to
+This fits well when you need different
-use different sizes of image in different media conditions.
+sizes of image in different media conditions.
 But if you prefer using same size
 with different pixel densities depending on the client's device capabilities, you should use density descriptors instead.
-For example `2x` for retina displays.
-Density descriptors cannot be used together with `sizes`.
+For example `2x` for retina displays.\
+_Note:_ Density descriptor cannot be used together with `sizes`.

 ```java
 import io.wcm.handler.media.MediaArgs;